Origin and First Appearance, Mace Blitzkrieg

 Because of severe facial scaring, Midnight Sun always wears a mask.

-The Mighty Crusaders
+Origin and First Appearance, The Mighty Crusaders

 The Mighty Crusaders was Archie Comics' answer to the super-teams of Marvel and DC, consisting at first of The Shield, The Fly, The Black Hood, and The Jaguar, later joined by Flygirl and The Comet.